Carbon, Texas: Education

 The town of Carbon is served by the Eastland Independent School District.
 On July 1, 1990, the Eastland district absorbed the Carbon Independent School District.
 The Carbon High School was closed in 1990 due to a lack of students attending.

+As of 2026 the Texas Education Code does not specify a community college for the Eastland ISD area.

 Notable events

 On March 17, 2022, the Eastland Texas Wildfire Complex ravaged the town and fully burned several homes, buildings, and vehicles.